Summerflowerling/NLP_Project/projects/evaluate-news-nlp/README.md

 ---

-# How to run this project
+# How to run this project with dev mode

 1. Run `npm run build-dev`
 2. In other terminal run `npm start`

+# How to run this project with Prod mode

+1. Run `npm run build-prod`